 (Protein synthesis at extreme conditions)

 Understanding the origin of life through studies of protein synthesis machinery.
 Ever since the pioneering studies by Carl Woese in the late 1970s, components of the protein synthesis machinery (including rRNA and ribosomal proteins) have been extensively used as the primary tool with which to explore evolutionary relationships between species.
-Ribosomal RNA, for instance, has been used as a life’s timekeeper to predict when species have diverged from each other and where they belong on the tree of life.
-We are currently working to show that – through high-throughput structural bioinformatics of ribosomal components – we can learn how to “read” the information that is written within the structures of ribosomes.
+Ribosomal RNA, for instance, has been used as a life’s timekeeper to determine the evolutionary age of species and their location on thetree of life.
+We are currently working to show that – through high-throughput structural and computational studies of ribosomal components – we can learn how to “read” the information that is written within the structures of ribosomes.
 Our ongoing project shows that by studying changes in ribosome structure between species, we can accurately predict the optimal growth conditions for a given species and gain insights into atmospheric changes that occurred in the distant past.